rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 7

 ### subcategories_master
-- Used by modules: db_utils, purchase, masters_crud, blending, masters_common
+- Used by modules: masters_common, blending, masters_crud, purchase, db_utils
 - Files: 5
 - Functions using this table:
   - get_oil_types_for_blending in puvi-backend/puvi-backend-main/modules/blending.py